-The local non-profit entity that will lead the Asheville YAV program is Hands-and-Feet of Asheville, which is non-profit organization associated with Grace Covenant Presbyterian Church (GCPC) in Asheville, N.C.
+Hands-and-Feet of Asheville is the local non-profit entity that leads the Asheville YAV site.
 Volunteers are placed in a variety of non-profit organizations including those addressing issues of hunger, poverty, homelessness, affordable housing and racial inequality within the Asheville community.

 Intentional Community Living